aregtech/areg-sdk/docs/DEVELOP.md

     <BaseTypeValue>uint32</BaseTypeValue>
 </DataType>
 ```
-In this example, the values of the array have type `unsigned int`, which is streamable.

-*An example of defining new type of linked list:*
+*An example of defining new type of linked list of strings:*
 ```xml
 <DataType ID="13" Name="SomeList" Type="DefinedType">
     <Description>New type of linked list.</Description>